GameServerManagers/LinuxGSM-Docs/Support.md

 ## Bugs/Feature Requests

 You can submit any bug and feature suggestion or code to Github.
-**Personal server issues on Github will be closed without a kiss.**
+**Personal server issues, questions, or anything that doesn't relate to LinuxGSM development posted on GitHub will be closed without a kiss.**

 - https://linuxgsm.com/issues